THE ALPHABET OF BIBLICAL HEBREW

 is utilized for the vowel u in the first spelling, while the short vowel point Qibbuts ֻ is incorporated for the second spelling.

-The following list of vocabulary words includes the personal pronouns and a chart of 40 words in Masoretic pointed text, primarily from the Books of Genesis and Exodus.
+The following list of vocabulary words includes a first chart of personal pronouns, and a second chart of 50 words in Masoretic Hebrew pointed text, 25 of which are from the Books of Genesis and Exodus.
 Hebrew is quite distinctive in that it has two words for the first person singular pronoun.
 The third person feminine singular pronoun was written as הִוא in the Pentateuch, and subsequently as הִיא.
 Hebrew words with the same root often have related meanings.
 For example, יָלַד means to give birth; יֶלֶד is boy; יַלְדָה means girl; יְלָדִים is children or boys; and יַלְדוּת means childhood or youth.
 Accent is primarily on the last syllable.
 Nouns in Hebrew are either masculine or feminine.

 Biblical Hebrew verbs express either completed action known as the perfect tense, or incomplete action known as the imperfect tense.
 The perfect tense generally expresses past action, and the imperfect tense generally expresses future action.
 However, when these verbs appear in narrative sequences, as in the Book of Genesis, they are converted by the waw-consecutive to the opposite tense.
 When the waw ו

 conjunctive is prefixed to the perfect, it changes its meaning to imperfect.
 Likewise, when the waw conjunctive is prefixed to the imperfect, it changes its meaning to the perfect.
-Note the following three examples: to create in the perfect tense - he created; to write in the imperfect tense - he will write; and to call, an imperfect converted by the waw-consecutive of narration - and he called.
+Note the difference in the following example: he will write becomes and he wrote by the waw-consecutive of narration.

 A careful study of the pronunciation of the Hebrew words should give one an appreciation for the phonetics of Hebrew letters and vowels.
 Note that Yeshua, the true name of Jesus, appears throughout the Old Testament, for it means the Lord saves!